sagemath/trac_to_gh/Issue 5579.md

 # Issue 5579: preparsing error in recursive load of .sage files

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5579

 Original creator: was